cgwire/kitsu/docs/getting-started-production/README.md

 ![Production Schedule add a milestone](../img/getting-started/production_schedule_add_milestone.png)

-When you click, a popup window appears, and ask you to add a name to the milestone.
+When you click, a pop-up window appears and asks you to add a name to the milestone.

 ![Production Schedule name of a milestone](../img/getting-started/production_schedule_add_milestone_name.png)